 Have a pending Application with an earlier position in the Interconnection Queue to interconnect to the electric transmission and/or distribution systems.

+The System Impact Study shall model all generation at its nameplate output or at some other reasonable capacity determined by the Interconnecting Utility.

-4) System Impact Study Report and Cost Reconciliation
+System Impact Study Report and Cost Reconciliation

 Once a System Impact Study is completed, the Interconnecting Utility shall prepare a System Impact Study Report and transmit it to the Interconnection Requester.
 Barring unusual circumstances outside of the Interconnecting Utility's control, the System Impact Study determined to be necessary by the Feasibility Study or Scoping Meeting shall be completed and transmitted to the Interconnection Requester within 45 business days from receipt of the System Impact Study agreement and deposit if a Feasibility Study was performed, and 60 days from receipt of the System Impact Study agreement and deposit if a Feasibility Study was not performed.